rukmanigopalan/adlsgen1togen2migrationsamples/README.md

    *  **CompareGen1andGen2** : This script will compare the file and folder details between Gen1 and Gen2 and generate comparison     		report.

-  Once the azure data factory pipeline run status is succeeded , run the script [StartIncrementalLoadValidation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/develop/src/StartIncrementalLoadValidation.ps1) in powershell .
+Run the script [StartIncrementalLoadValidation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/develop/src/StartIncrementalLoadValidation.ps1) in powershell , once the azure data factory pipeline run status is succeeded

 ### 4. Data Comparison Report